CopperPanMan/Calendar-Alarms-for-iOS/README.md

 **Calendar Alarms for iOS lets you place real iOS Clock alarms onto your calendar events.**

 You can add multiple alarms to any event, and each alarm can be made to go off at any time before, at, or after the start or end of the event.
 Move the event, and its alarms move with it.
 Delete the event, and its alarms are deleted, too.
-It works with any calendar, as long as it’s shared with your Apple Calendar app.
+It works with any calendar available in Apple Calendar, including shared calendars.

 Alarms can also do things ordinary Clock alarms can't: require a QR code to turn off, intelligently reschedule if you're driving, at the wrong location, or in a meeting, show notifications, start timers, change settings, or even run your own Apple Shortcuts.